Buying a Vehicle for Business Use

 Do You Need to Inform HMRC When Buying a Company Vehicle?

-You must inform HM Revenue and Customs if the car or the fuel are provided as part of a salary sacrifice arrangement.
+You must inform HM Revenue and Customs if the car or the fuel is provided as part of a salary sacrifice arrangement.
 If the car or fuel is provided in another way, then you may not have to report anything.

 There are a few things that will ensure a car is exempt from reporting.
 If the business car falls into any of the following categories, then it won’t need to be reported to HMRC: